svikashk/docs/guide/streams-catalog-trello.md

  - Go to the Zepel Streams tab.

- - Click on the `Add Source` button and select Trello from the list of integrations available.
+ - Click on the `Add Source` button and select Trello from the list of sources available.

  - Select the `Enable Trello` button.